Critical Dynamics of Holographic Superfluids: Hydrodynamic perturbations and the symplectic current

 By inspecting the expanded equations of motion in $\ves$, we can show that the functions $\delta \rho_{[1]}(r)$ and $\delta f_{[2]}(r)$ must solve the same set of ODEs with the leading parts of the thermodynamic fluctuations we discussed in Section \ref{sec:Background_linear}.
-Hence, we can decompose a generic bulk field $f$ in the corresponding linear basis of spacetime-independent fluctuations according to,
+Hence, we can decompose them in the corresponding linear basis of spacetime-independent fluctuations according to,